0xNineteen/blog.md/rsa-encryption/index.md

 ## Terminology

-To expand the previous high-level explanation with proper terminology, at a high level, RSA works as follows:

-- Alice generates a public key and a private key
-- Alice sends her public key to Bob
-- Bob encrypts his message using Alice's public key
-- Bob sends the encrypted message to Alice
-- Alice decrypts the encrypted message with her private key

-Analogously, the public key is the box and the lock, and the private key is the lock's key.
+Analogously, the box and the lock is called the public key, and the lock's key is called the private key.

 ## The Algorithm